Electronic Cigarette Battery Charging Tips and Advice

 There are critics of electronic cigarettes and other vaping methods who say that it is not a safe practice.
-The battery, they say, can cause injury.
-Remember, though, that lithium ion batteries are among the most commonly used in the world, and they reside in our laptops, cameras, mobile phones & other mobile devices, cordless tools and even in electric cars.
+The battery they say, can cause injury.
+Remember that lithium ion batteries are among the most commonly used in the world, and they reside in our laptops, cameras, mobile phones & other mobile devices, cordless tools and even in electric cars.

-Singling out electronic cigarettes is unfairly prejudicial.
+Singling out electronic cigarettes is rather unfair.
 Is there a danger?
 Sure – just as there is when operating your laptop.
 Should you use caution and be safety-aware?
 Yes, just as you should be when using your mobile.
 To ensure maximum safety, always use, charge and store your battery according to the manufacturer’s instructions.
 Other helpful tips to keep in mind:

 - If you have an extra battery, keep it safe.
 Invest in a low-cost protective carrying case.

 - Do not leave your battery in a very hot area.
 For example, if you leave it in your car on a sweltering summer day, you can not only reduce its life, you can increase your chance of a safety mishap.
 While the odds are low, there is no reason to risk your safety in any way.
 Remember, your battery doesn’t like cold either, so, as mentioned earlier, keep the temperature range moderate.